quantumlib/Stim/doc/python_api_reference_vDev.md

     the CNOT flows implemented by the circuit involve these measurements.

     A flow like P -> Q means that the circuit transforms P into Q.
-    A flow like IDENTITY -> P means that the circuit prepares P.
+    A flow like 1 -> P means that the circuit prepares P.
-    A flow like P -> IDENTITY means that the circuit measures P.
+    A flow like P -> 1 means that the circuit measures P.
-    A flow like IDENTITY -> IDENTITY means that the circuit contains a detector.
+    A flow like 1 -> 1 means that the circuit contains a detector.

     Args:
+        shorthand: Specifies the flow as a short string like "IX -> -YZ xor rec[1]".
+            The text must contain "->" to separate the input pauli string from the output pauli string.
+Each pauli string should be a sequence of characters from "_IXYZ" (or else just "1" to indicate the empty Pauli string) optionally prefixed by "+" or "-".
+Measurements are included by appending " xor rec[k]" for each measurement index k.
+Indexing uses the python convention where non-negative indices index from the start and negative indices index from the end.
         start: The input into the flow at the start of the circuit.
 Defaults to None (the identity Pauli string).
+When specified, this should be a `stim.PauliString`, or a `str` (which will be parsed using `stim.PauliString.__init__`).
         end: The output from the flow at the end of the circuit.
 Defaults to None (the identity Pauli string).
+When specified, this should be a `stim.PauliString`, or a `str` (which will be parsed using `stim.PauliString.__init__`).
         measurements: Defaults to None (empty).
 The indices of measurements to include in the flow.
 This should be a collection of integers and/or stim.GateTarget instances.
 Indexing uses the python convention where